lidel/pls.watch/README.md

 At the time YouTube did not provide any way to specify end timestamp when sharing a link to a video.
 The amount of distractions and advertisements on third party sites that provided this functionality was abysmal.

-Out of frustration, `yt-looper` was born as a clean way to:
+Out of frustration, `pls.watch` was born as a clean way to:

 - share specific fragment of YouTube video
 - display content without any distractions such as related videos or ads